ChrisWhealy/wasm_sha256/endianness.md

 In the loop where the raw binary file data is copied from the message block into the start of the message schedule, instead of using the `memory.copy` instruction, we can use the SIMD instruction `i8x16.swizzle`.

+"Swizzle" is just a goofy name for rearranging a set of things into a new order.

 ```wast
   ;; Transfer the next 64 bytes from the message block to words 0-15 of the message schedule as raw binary
   ;; Can't use memory.copy here because the endianness needs to be swapped, so use v128.swizzle instead